pythonhealthdatascience/stars-streamlit-example/txt/acknowledgement.md

 ## Web App

-The interactive web application was developed in `streamlit` and deployed freely, but with limited computational resources, on streamlit cloud.
+The interactive web application was developed in `streamlit` and deployed freely, but with limited computational resources, on Streamlit Community Cloud.

 > Details and documentation for both of these can be found here: https://docs.streamlit.io/